dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/features-supported.md

 ### Event - TEI relationships (NEW 2.5)

-The app allows adding relationships from single events (event programs) to TEIs.
-There is a new tab in the event dashboard, named relationships, that is active when it is configured in the server.
+The app allows adding relationships from single events (in event programs) to TEIs.
+There is a new tab in the event screen, named relationships, that will be displayed only when this type of relationships are configured in the server for the specific program.

 >> This version does not allow TEIs to event relationships, or using events that belong to an enrollment.